beap-ws/beap19/README.md

-# aire19
+# BEAP19
-Sixth International Workshop on Artificial Intelligence for Requirements Engineering
+First Intenational Workshop on Business and Enterprise Architecture in Practice